codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-generic-methods.md

 weight: "1"
 ---

-This example demonstrates how generic class methods are ported to C++.
+This example demonstrates how generic class methods are translated to C++.
 In C++ they become template methods.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.